tasmota/docs/docs/Displays.md

 * `text:` = button text (must end with a colon :) (max 9 chars)

 !!! example "`b0:260:260:100:50:2:11:4:2:Rel 1:`"

+to create picture touch buttons (ESP32 only):
+#define JPEG_PICTS
+#define USE_UFILESYS
+and provide pictures on UFILESYSTEM with ending ".jpg"
+then give the path to the picture as button text omitting the ending .jpg
+the example below would create a picture button with a picture file named wifi.jpg
+the size of the picture is NOT scaled and the dimensions of the button must fit the picture size.
+selected buttons invert the colors of the picture

+!!! example "`b0:260:260:100:50:2:11:4:2:/wifi:`"

+you may also specify a picture for selected and unselected button state
+if the picture name ends with '1' this picture is used for unselected state and a picture with ending '2' is used for selected state

 ### Line chart